Henryluckky/henryluckky.github.io/_pages/about.md

 Two paper was accpected IEEE ICEE 2022🎉🎉

-Paper "[Vertically Stacked Nanosheet FET](https://henryluckky.github.io/files/TED-2022-09-2185-R_Proof_hi.pdf)" was under review of IEEE Transactions on Electron Devices.
+Paper Vertically Stacked Nanosheet FET was under review of IEEE Transactions on Electron Devices.

 Paper "[Real-time Biosignal Recording and Machine-Learning Analysis System](https://ieeexplore.ieee.org/abstract/document/9869982)" has been submitted to IEEE AICAS 2022🎉🎉